common-workflow-language/user_guide/setup.md

 To follow the Common Workflow Language user guide, you will need an up-to-date Linux or Mac OS X system, with the following software installed:

 - A text editor with YAML support, for example [Visual Studio Code with the Benten (CWL) plugin](https://github.com/rabix/benten#install-vs-code-extension).
-There's a complete list of plugins that add CWL support to code editors at https://www.commonwl.org/#Editors_and_viewers
+If you want to use a different text editor then review [this list of plugins that add CWL support to code editors](https://www.commonwl.org/#Editors_and_viewers)
 - A CWL implementation to run the described tools and workflows.
 When first getting started with CWL, we recommend the reference implementation, [`cwltool`][ref-imp].
 You can find a full list on